 Content Management?
 Excuse Me?

 You’d be excused for having only just heard about it.
-But in essence, content management is the process of organizing all the things that make up your website such as text, audio and visuals in conjunction with the code that makes up the frame of the entire setup such as HTML or XML in an optimized and efficient manner.
+But in essence, content management is the process of organising all the things that make up your website such as text, audio and visuals in conjunction with the code that makes up the frame of the entire setup such as HTML or XML in an optimised and efficient manner.
 Followed by storing all of it in a back-end repository, which is basically what a content management system is. this back-end allows even the most novice user to work with their website or blog in a simple and straightforward, non-technical approach.
 Able to do things such as sort out digital assets, store emails and important documents or keep company plans securely on file.
 Dealing with the back-end directly alters the way the website looks and functions, also known as the front-end.

 Not as difficult as you thought it would be, right?
 It’s a methodical approach that simply starts with collecting various bits of data, managing the intricacies involved in the least invasive manner and then publishing it later for use by either you alone or by granting special access, colleagues and people under your employ, and hardly any of them need to know a lick of code.
 And you would do well to share access with relevant personnel, as content management is a team process, requiring a handful of people for specific roles involved in the process.
-These roles include: Creators for content creation and editing.
+These roles include Creators for content creation and editing.
 Editors for adjusting the form and figure of the content.
 Publishers which make sure that the content reaches its desired audience.
 And administrators which are basically in charge of content access permission and occasionally assisting the other cogs in the clockwork.
 All to deliver the created content to the consumer.